Climate in Tucson AZ | Tucson Weather Guide for the Best Times to Visit

 Overall, June is usually the hottest month.
 The record high of 117°F/47.2°C was set in June - the 27th of 1990.
 We remember that day!
 We had to take care of an outdoor project that couldn't wait. 🥵

 The end of May into June, and sometimes into July get average highs in the 100°F/37.8°C range.
 Overnight normal lows have gone down to 71°F/21.7°C. Though lately have stayed higher.
+That's why you can catch evening events at the Arizona Sonora Desert Museum, Pima Air & Space Museum, and Tucson's Reid Park Zoo.

 Locals manage the Tucson summer, to endure!
+It's the time to check out some great indoor attractions.

 Home weather station with Tucson a.m. temperature and forecast.Note the time of day, the morning already 99!
 37.2 Celcius.